 The candlestick chart patterns in Forex can predict the currency pair’s market movement.
 It consists of the opening price, closing price, high price and low price of the currency pair that helps traders identify if the market is moving in an upward direction or downward direction.

-• When a candlestick pattern indicates a downward moment, it signals traders to exit the trade as soon as possible to minimise losses.
+- When a candlestick pattern indicates a downward moment, it signals traders to exit the trade as soon as possible to minimize losses.

-• When a candlestick pattern indicates an upward movement, it signals traders to enter the trade as soon as possible to maximise profits.
+- When a candlestick pattern indicates an upward movement, it signals traders to enter the trade as soon as possible to maximize profits.

 2. Double top double bottom chart pattern